Dispatches, thoughts, and miscellanea from writer Jon Konrath

 There was some Lemmy quote that I can’t find about not eulogizing the dead, so I won’t.
 I think he’ll always be alive as long as we still have his music, so that’s where I’ll leave it.

-One reply on “Killed by Death”
+One response to “Killed by Death”